-- 1.5.3 All tables must have exactly the number of rows as defined by the scale factor, SF, and the database population (see Clause 4) at the start of the benchmark. - 1.5.4 Horizontal partitioning of tables is allowed.
+- 1.5.3 At the end of the Load Test, all tables must have exactly the number of rows defined for the scale factor, SF, and the database population, both specified in Clause 4. - 1.5.4 Horizontal partitioning of tables is allowed.
 Groups of rows from a table may be assigned to different files, disks, or areas.
 If implemented, the details of such partitioning must be disclosed. - 1.5.5 Vertical partitioning of tables is not allowed.
 For example, groups of columns of one row shall not be assigned to files, disks, or areas different from those storing the other columns of that row.
 The row must be processed as an atomic series of contiguous columns.